 - 1. An adult has told you that he/she has been harmed or is at risk of harm, either in their own family, or outside the church or as a result of the actions of someone in the Church, including a church worker.
-This includes reports of abuse which may have happened several years ago. - The behaviour or appearance of an adult makes you feel concerned about their welfare
+This includes reports of abuse which may have happened several years ago. - 2.
+The behaviour or appearance of an adult makes you feel concerned about their welfare this might include unexplained injuries, knowledge of domestic violence within the family, or carers experiencing significant stress. - 3.
+The behaviour of someone in the church towards adults at risk makes you think that person might pose a safeguarding risk. - 4.
+You become aware that someone in your church has, or may have, a conviction for offences against children or adults at risk.

 All concerns about harm to adults at risk must be treated seriously.
-Direct allegations of illtreatment or abuse must be responded to without delay.
+Direct allegations of ill-treatment or abuse must be responded to without delay.